Leveraging Fintech Innovation for the Future of Financial Services

 In the Bitcoin network, transactions are processed in bundles called blocks, which are validated about every ten minutes.
 These blocks, which have recorded every Bitcoin transaction and every new Bitcoin created since the currency’s genesis, are chained together in an immutable, sequential, and irreversible fashion to collectively form a public ledger.
 Many thousands of computing devices, or nodes, work cohesively to verify and process those transactions and update the ledger.
 Embedded in this protocol is a math puzzle used to verify the integrity of transactions and blocks.
 Some node operators may decide to commit electricity and computational resources to try to solve this puzzle.
 If they are the first to succeed, then they will win rewards in the form of new Bitcoin.
 This is called “mining”.

 The inner workings of central banking and fiat currency — think dollars and euros — are also complex and intangible, but we trust and use them without fully understanding them.
-Learning such intricacies is not out of reach for non-techies and is part of what we address in our upcoming Future of Finance: Leveraging Fintech Innovation program.

 How can financial technology like blockchain transform the financial industry?